 our bodies is from the earth >> Worship unlocks

-the spirit realm to us -- These verses go with verses
+the spirit realm -- These verses go with verses

 1-3.
 Essentially, God is saying that it is our turn to

-die to self, that we may offer the sacrifice of our own willful flesh and our
+die to self, that we may offer the sacrifice of our sinful flesh along with our dreams and

 Heb 9,6-12